canonical/snapcraft/docs/publish-to-a-branch.rst

 Setting a default track
 -----------------------

 All snaps have a default track.
-When not specified explicitely, a snap is installed from the default track and without the snap publisher specifying otherwise, the default track is called *latest*
+When not specified explicitly, a snap is installed from the default track and without the snap publisher specifying otherwise, the default track is called *latest*

 A default track can be specified manually with *snapcraft* when a snap has more than one track: